Ed DeLaney: Biography

 DeLaney has a B.A. and an M.A. from Binghamton University.
 After serving his country as an officer in the Navy, Ed graduated from Harvard Law School with honors in 1973 and began work in Indianapolis at the firm of Barnes, Hickam, Pantzer & Boyd—now known as Barnes & Thornburg.

 DeLaney has advocated for businesses and individuals in matters ranging from estate litigation, access to records litigation, business disputes, election law and First Amendment rights.
 DeLaney was the founding lawyer for Investigative Reporters & Editors, Inc. which is now an international organization with thousands of members.
 For several years, DeLaney has been an adjunct faculty member at Indiana University School of Law in Bloomington.
-He currently is a partner in the law firm of DeLaney & DeLaney with his wife Ann and his daughter Kathleen.
+He is a former partner in the law firm of DeLaney & DeLaney, which was founded by his wife Ann and daughter Kathleen.

 DeLaney has represented the Federation of Bosnia and Herzegovina in an arbitration hearing under the Dayton Peace Accords.
 He speaks Russian fluently.
 He has been an election monitor for the International Republican Institute in Russia.
 For some 25 years, DeLaney has trained both groups and individuals in the skills of being an advocate.
 His experience has been recognized by the Best Lawyers in America and the Indiana Super Lawyers.

 DeLaney served former Governor Evan Bayh as Chair of the Indiana Development Finance Authority from 1990 to 1996.
 He has been a member of the Indianapolis Police Merit Board and the Indianapolis Bar Association on its Judicial Evaluation Committee.
 The DeLaneys are parishioners at St. Thomas Aquinas where Ed served as President of the Parish Council and was a member of the capital campaign committee.

 On November 6, 2012, Delaney won reelection by defeating Republican Luke Bosso 60 to 40 percent.

-DeLaney and Ann married in 1967 and have three adult children: Kathleen, with whom they practice law; Jennifer, a physician in St. Louis; and Tim, who works in the Marion County Prosecutor's office.
-They have seven grandchildren: Emma, Miranda, Kevin, Aidan, John, Owen and Cormac.
+DeLaney and Ann married in 1967 and have three adult children: Kathleen, who is currently still a partner at DeLaney and DeLaney; Jennifer, a physician in St. Louis; and Tim, who is a partner at Bose, McKinney and Evans.
+They have eleven grandchildren: Emma, Miranda, Kevin, Aidan, John, Owen, Cormac, Cora, Elise, Josephine, and Caitlin.